arctern-io/arctern-bootcamp/nytaxi_en/README.md

 #### 1.3 Data filter

-In order to get rid of the noisy data, we can filter the data according to the topographic map of New York City.
+To get rid of the noisy data, we can filter the data according to the topographic map of New York City.
 The idea is that, if the pick-up or drop-off location is not within the New York City boundary, this record should be filtered.
-To do this, we also need to converted the New York City topographic map stored in the GeoJSON data format to "EPSG: 4326" geodetic coordinate system.
+To do this, we also need to convert the New York City topographic map stored in the GeoJSON data format to "EPSG: 4326" geodetic coordinate system.

 ##### 1.3.1 Data conversion